-- Approved school events - College Visitation/Junior-Senior Excusal for Interviews (Maximum of 3 days total) - Court Appearance - Death in the Immediate Family - Delay or Absence of School Bus (MUST notify school) - Dental and Medical Appointments (with written documentation from doctor.)
+- Approved school events - College Visitation/Junior-Senior Excusal for Interviews (Maximum of 3 days total) - Court Appearance - Death in the Immediate Family (parent, grandparent, siblings).
+Maximum of 5 days for out of town, up to 3 days for local. - Delay or Absence of School Bus (MUST notify school)

-- Educational Tour/Trip

-- Family Vacation (Maximum of 5 days with advanced principal approval)

-- Homebound Instruction (as determined by medical examination and principal approval)

-- Illness/Health Care

-- Impassable Roads
+- Dental and Medical Appointments (with written documentation from doctor.) - Educational Tour/Trip - Family Vacation (Maximum of 5 days with advanced principal approval) - Homebound Instruction (as determined by medical examination and principal approval) - Illness/Health Care - Impassable Roads - Quarantine - Religious holidays and Religious instruction

-- Quarantine

-- Religious holidays and Religious instruction